Meet The Office of Sustainability Staff

 Blanca Diaz joined Sustainable Long Beach in October 2017.
-Prior to joining our team, Blanca Volunteered in a native plant nursery where she grew a deep respect for the plants.
+Prior to joining the team, Blanca volunteered in a native plant nursery where they grew a deep respect for the plants.
 Blanca has worked as a farmer and garden educator with kids ranging from pre-k to 8th grade.
-She is passionate about native plant restoration, science, ecology and ethnobotany.
+They are passionate about native plant restoration, science, ecology and ethnobotany.
 When not tending the land, Blanca serves the community as an herbalist and teacher.

-Blanca will be assisting development of the Native Plant Nursery at Willow Springs Park, along with maintenance of the new 12 acre restoration project at the park.
-She hopes to soon host classes focusing on the care of California native plants and more.
+Blanca manages the development of the Native Plant Nursery at Willow Springs Park, along with maintenance of the new 12 acre restoration project at the park.
+They hope to soon host classes focusing on the care of California native plants and more.

 Willow Springs Native Plant Nursery and Restoration Area, Tree Planting Program